-- a.
-Center circle (50cm diameter) - b.
-Long edge of riding area (faces judges) - c.
-Short edge of riding area - d.
-Inner circle (4m diameter) for circle figures - e.
-Outer circle (8m diameter) for line and fig. eight's - f.
-Quarter circle marks (length approx. 50cm) on the 4m and 8m circles and at diagonal.
+e.
+Outer circle (8m diameter) for line and figure eights Quarter circle marks (length approx. 50cm) on the 4m and 8m circles and at diagonal.
 Diagonals marked by going from corner to corner of the riding boundary (approximately 38.2 degrees).

-5.1.2 Line Figure.
+3.31.2 Line Figure

-Lines, circles and figure 8's may be ridden

-in any direction.
+Lines, circles and figure eights may be ridden in any direction.
 Line figures start outside the large (8m) circle, cross the center circle, and continue outside the large circle.
 The rider must be in position for the figure before the hub crosses over the outside edge of the line.
 For seat drag figures where the seat is forward of the riding direction, the rider must be in position before the seat crosses the outside edge of the line.
 The line should be straight.
-Circles and figure 8's can be started at any point, as long as the rider completes the figure by crossing over the starting point.
+Circles and figure eights can be started at any point, as long as the rider completes the figure by crossing over the starting point.